johnidm/youtube-videos-code-examples/mcp-labs/MCP.md

 MCP typically uses JSON-RPC for communication, with schema-driven data to ensure consistency and reliability.

-This architecture allows MCP to standardize and simplify the integration of AI models with diverse external systems, making it scalable and interoperable across applications and platforms[1][3][4].
+This architecture allows MCP to standardize and simplify the integration of AI models with diverse external systems, making it scalable and interoperable across applications and platforms.

 ## Key Components